gitzic/gitzic-react-ionic/NOTE.md

     - maybe all setting should be in a separate window
     - being able to delete seq

+- sometime note are not off because reload data before
+    - try to always noteOff

 ## Todo

 - save sequence in git